lk-umw-cpsc/240groupproj/UpdateLog.md

 from BackgroundDaemon.
 Saving and loading tested and confirmed working.
 Data folder added to .gitignore so we aren't downloading each other's data files.
+Moved calls to MedicalIO methods to ScheduleIO.
+I would like all app data loading and saving to be performed from within loadSchedule and saveSchedule.
+We can rename ScheduleIO and load/saveSchedule to something else if desired.

 Date: 3/26/2022
 Person: Joon